 We have said it, the fishing industry represents a huge income in foreign exchange.
 Even bigger than other agricultural activities, we could say there’s plenty of fish in the Argentinian sea being caught.
 “Not only from internal industries, but we also get a lot of predation from foreign ships and foreign industries.

-The Argentinian Sea provides an ecological paradise, which translates in overfishing of the high-quality fish that can be extracted.
+The Argentinian Sea provides an ecological paradise, which translates into overfishing of the high-quality fish that can be extracted.
 The activity is so big, that light pollution from that activity is extremely high.

 What would you recommend someone wanting to join the aquaculture industry in Argentina?

 But with fishes, you may not be able to even see them because the water has dark days sometimes.
-Or if you didn’t do something right then all of your fishes die for problems with oxygen, underfeeding.
-So in the blink of an eye you may lose all your savings.
-Of course if you have more resources you will overcome that.
-But if your resources are limited, then don’t come in the industry.
+Or if you didn’t do something right then all of your fishes die from problems with oxygen, underfeeding.
+So in the blink of an eye, you may lose all your savings.
+Of course, if you have more resources you will overcome that.
+But if your resources are limited, then don’t come into the industry.

 And finally.
 If someone with plenty of resources comes, with income from other productive activities, and want to give it a try and test the waters.
-Then we are very straight-forward with them.
-We tell them the risks, and then if they still want to jump on board, we are there to walk them throughout the process. “
+Then we are very straightforward with them.
+We tell them the risks, and then if they still want to jump on board, we are there to walk them through the process. “